What Does a Marketing Manager Do? A Guide

 Social media marketing managers take charge of the company’s presence on social media platforms.

-Many companies look for candidates with at least a bachelor’s degree for management positions in marketing, although it is not essential.
-If you’re considering a career in marketing, consider earning a degree in marketing, advertising, communications, or a related field to put yourself above the competition.
-Make yourself more appealing to hiring managers by pursuing a Master of Business Administration (MBA) with a marketing concentration.
+A review of job postings on Naukri reveals that most companies look for candidates with at least a bachelor’s degree for management positions in marketing, although it is not essential.
+To put yourself above the competition, you may consider earning a degree in marketing, advertising, communications, or a related field.
+Make yourself even more appealing to hiring managers by pursuing a Master of Business Administration (MBA) or a Post Graduate Diploma in Management (PGDM) with a marketing concentration.

-A formal education in marketing helps you build a foundation for success in the field.
-In addition, marketing managers also leverage a range of skills whilst on the job.
+Formal education in marketing helps you build a foundation for success in the field.
+In addition, marketing managers leverage various skills whilst on the job.
 As you pursue a degree or gain hands-on experience, look for opportunities to build these skills.

 Writing and public speaking skills help you present ideas clearly and effectively to customers, decision-makers, and private clients.